SethCatron/GLFWRobot/README.md

 ./Assignment2
 ``
 #### 4. Read the Assignment_02.pdf for clarification of deliverables and program capabilities!
 #### 5. For this project, I was given starter code which I built upon based on the Assignment_02 instructions.
-I contributed solely to the C++ code.
+I contributed solely to the C++ code (.cpp and .h).